ImmutableBox/QAEngineerChallenge/README.md

 3. Increase the amount of active missions from 2 to 4 in the Mission List.
 4. Create a repo on github and commit the files that you've staged in your local repository.
 5. Add a detailed instruction on how to setup/launch your project.

+### Steps to open "Unity Challenge" project:
+1. Open project folder "Trash Dash" in Unity 2019.3.2f1
+2. If not on "Main" scene change to "Main" scene
+3. Press the play button in Unity